 A right-of-way agreement is an agreement by which a property owner grants permission to another party to use a portion of his or her land for a specific purpose.
 VGS works with landowners to secure a deed of easement, which outlines the rights of the parties and terms of the agreement.
-The right-of-way gives VGS the right to construct, operate, and maintain its pipeline and related facilities, which are necessary for the transmission, storage, and distribution of natural gas.
+The right-of-way gives VGS the right to construct, operate, and maintain its pipeline and related facilities, along with other rights beneficial to VGS for the safe and continued operations of its pipelines.
 VGS also has the right of ingress and egress over the pipeline corridor.
 The right-of-way agreement or easement grants VGS an interest in the property, and the easement is recorded in the appropriate municipal land records.
 A deed of easement is a legal document.
 If the land is transferred, the rights and responsibilities under the terms of the easement pass on to the new owner.